Jeeves: Age and appearance

 While Bertie Wooster is approximately 24 years old in "Jeeves Takes Charge" (1916), Jeeves's age is not stated in the stories, and has been interpreted differently by various illustrators and adaptations.
 However, there are a few hints in the books regarding Jeeves's age.
 Jeeves has a long employment history, and he is older than Bertie Wooster.
 On the other hand, Jeeves is young enough to be engaged to a waitress courted by Bingo Little, who is the same age as Bertie Wooster, in "Jeeves in the Springtime".
+His niece, Mabel, is close in age to Bertie since she marries his school friend in "The Rummy Affair of Old Biffy", though the age-gap between niece and uncle is never specified.
 In Ring for Jeeves, Jeeves is described as resembling "a youngish High Priest of a refined and dignified religion".

 In the reference work Wodehouse in Woostershire by Wodehouse scholars Geoffrey Jaggard and Tony Ring, it is speculated using information provided in the Jeeves canon that Bertie's age ranges from approximately 24 to 29 over the stories, and that Jeeves is roughly ten years older than Bertie, giving an age range of 35 to 40.
-This happens to agree with a personal letter Wodehouse wrote in 1961 to scholar Robert A. Hall, Jr., in which Wodehouse, explaining that his characters did not age with real life time, gave an approximate age for Jeeves:
+This happens to agree with a personal letter Wodehouse wrote in 1961 to scholar Robert A. Hall Jr., in which Wodehouse, explaining that his characters did not age with real life time, gave an approximate age for Jeeves: